Product

 5. Set Deadlines and Expectations

-As you're assigning tasks, setting expectations and due dates is essential.
+As you're assigning tasks, setting expectations and due dates is key.
 It should be clear to you and the person responsible for the job what exactly needs to be done and when the deadline is.
-This ensures that tasks are completed on time while reducing time anxiety and improving quality.
+This makes sure that tasks are completed on time while reducing time anxiety and improving quality.

 6. Communicate the Workload Management Process

 Once you've developed a plan, communicate it to the entire team.
 Answer critical questions, so all team members understand their roles and expectations.
-This will help to ensure that everyone is on the same page and knows what they need to do.
+This will help to make sure that everyone is on the same page and knows what they need to do.

 7. Stay on Track With a Clear Plan